rm511130/Tanzu-Workshop-TKGI/README.md

  - What release of the OS was used?
  - What was the answer to the `whoami` command?

+#
+#### LAB-3B
 ![](./images/java-spring-tiny.png)    ![](./images/docker-tiny.png)    ![](./images/lab.png)

-- Now let's create a Docker Image from the Petclinic Jar file we created in Lab-2.
+- Now let's create a Docker Image from the Petclinic Jar file you created during Lab-2.
 - Execute the following commands to take a look at the `Dockerfile` we will be using:

 ```